 Show examples for each spectrometer, including the pretty one from KAP as proof of concept

-Point out some XAFS features
+Point out some XAFS features.
+Actually here would be a good point to mention which combinations of spectrometer and backlgither apparently do not work.

 Resolution